-Quantitative Metrics: We will strive to achieve at least 50% of our staffing needs from minorities, LGBTQ+, and from Women.
+Quantitative Metrics: We will strive to achieve at least the goals listed above.

 Blue Collar Botany Corporation

 The personnel files shall be evaluated on a semi-annual basis to determine how many employees are minority individuals, associated with the LGBTQ+, and are Women that occupy positions within the company and that number shall be divided by BCBC's total staffing at its facility to determine the percentage achieved.